Elizabethton is a small yet charming town full of history and natural beauty.

 - Fort Watauga: Behind the Visitor Center is Fort Watauga, a reconstructed fort originally built to defend the new establishment against the retaliating Cherokee.

 - Patriot’s Path Trail: The park has a couple of scenic trails, including this easy 1.2-mile walking trail that follows the banks of the Watauga River.

 In addition to the above activities, the park hosts annual presentations, battle re-enactments, and live plays worth seeing in person.
 The Liberty!
 The Saga of Sycamore Shoals is one such event that brings in a crowd of spectators.

 Did you know?
-Elizabethton is named after John’s wife, Elizabeth Maclin, while Carter County is named after his son, Landon.
+Elizabethton is named after Landon Carter’s wife, Elizabeth Maclin, while Carter County is named after Landon himself.

 2. Stroll Elizabethton’s Covered Bridge Park

 You can’t visit Elizabethton, TN without seeing its most iconic attraction: its historic 134-foot covered bridge that crosses the Doe River and dates back to 1882.

 The Elizabethton Covered Bridge is a part of the Covered Bridge Park, set right in the heart of downtown Elizabethton.

 It is a popular place to go for a stroll, wade in the river, or enjoy a picnic.

 If you’re visiting during the summer, you might catch live music on Saturdays known as Covered Bridge Jams, and festival days throughout the fall which boasts live music, craft fairs, and more!